-Any Concordia student who is seeking a vocation that will require them to exercise stewardship of resources while deliberately seeking to provide goods or services will find they gain a significant advantage from knowing and using basic business skills.
+Any Concordia student who is seeking a vocation that will require them to exercise stewardship of resources while providing goods or services will find they gain a significant advantage from a basic knowledge of business and management.
 Business is about efficiently delivering goods and services to the people who want or need them.